The 20 Best Pure Red Cell Aplasia Doctors in North Korea

 Seoul, KR

-Nack-gyun Chung practices in Seoul, Republic of Korea.
+Nack-gyun Chung practices practicing medicine in Seoul, Republic of Korea.
 Chung is rated as an Experienced expert by MediFind in the treatment of Pure Red Cell Aplasia.
-Their top areas of expertise are Acute Lymphoblastic Leukemia (ALL), Chickenpox, Leukemia, Bone Marrow Transplant, and Tissue Biopsy.
+They are also highly rated in 7 other conditions, according to our data.
+Their clinical expertise encompasses Acute Lymphoblastic Leukemia (ALL), Chickenpox, Leukemia, Bone Marrow Transplant, and Tissue Biopsy.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.